LEARN MORE ABOUT THE ARABIC LANGUAGE

-Arabic Language Solutions
+Arabic Language Services

 The sea of Arabic dialects is vast, with dialects being spoken by more than 300 million native speakers.
 These dialects can be categorized into various groups based on variety of factors.
 The most popular factor to categorize the Arabic dialects is based on geographical location.
 These dialectal groups are Arabian Peninsula Arabic, Eastern Arabic, Egyptian Arabic, Levantine Arabic, and North African Arabic.